iamdcj/javascripts/README.md

 ### Overview

-The JavaScript language is a fully-fledged programming language, despite what some might say, and it possesses the following properties and features;
+The JavaScript language is a fully-fledged programming language(despite what some might say), and it possesses the following properties and features;

+- **Single-Threaded** - it has a single call-stack and one memory heap.
+The programs we create execute top-to-bottom, and must finish doing X before moving onto Y.

-- **Lightweight**- it is a fairly simple programming language without proper types, making it lightweight and portable.
+- **Lightweight** - it is a fairly simple programming language without proper types, making it lightweight and portable.

 - **High-Level** - it is highly abstracted from the machine code/instructions, making it a very programmer-friendly language to work with when engineering applications.